-If you choose to take GCSE Photography you will complete four assignments.
-Three will be coursework assignments and one will be set by the exam board, which you will be able to choose from seven different tasks.
+If you choose to take GCSE Photography, you will complete Component 1 supporting and sustained units.
+One will be set by the exam board, which you will be able to choose from seven different tasks.

 The majority of work is practical and will include studying the work of photographers, artists, filmmakers and designers.
 You will develop your practical skills, take successful photographs and use your imagination to develop individual pieces of work, by editing and presenting your work.

-The assignments set by us will count for 60% of the total marks.
+Portfolio work set by us will count for 60% of the total marks.
 The exam board assignment is a practical one (including ten hours, completed under exam conditions in late April).
 This assignment counts for 40% of the marks.

-The main qualities you need to do well in GCSE Photography are a hard working attitude and genuine enthusiasm for the subject and taking photographs.

-Photography students will be given a summer photography assignment to get them started before they begin Year 10, so you should collect this task from your art teacher.
+The main qualities you need to do well in GCSE Photography are a hard-working attitude and genuine enthusiasm for the subject and taking photographs.
+Photography students will be given a summer photography assignment to get them started before they begin Year 10, so you should collect this task from your teacher.